raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_13.md

 Your code should run for three hours and then stop.

 When it's finished, observe any output files created by your project.
 Are you expecting image files from the camera?
-Data logs?
+Data files?
 Anything else?
+Are there reports of errors in your logs?

 --- /task ---